-7. RADICALISATION
+RADICALISATION

-Protecting children from the risk of radicalisation is seen as part of schools' wider safeguarding duties, and is similar in nature to protecting children from other forms of harm and abuse.
+Protecting children from the risk of radicalisation is seen as part of Colleges' wider safeguarding duties, and is similar in nature to protecting children from other forms of harm and abuse.
 During the process of radicalisation it is possible to intervene to prevent vulnerable people being radicalised.

 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-It can happen in many different ways and settings.
+It can also call for the death of members of the armed forces, whether in this country or overseas.
+Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.